gallorob/gallorob.github.io/projects/pcgsepy.md

 **But based on what?**

 The goal of this project was to build something that users may like, so we scraped a **good amount** of spaceships built by users and uploaded on the Steam Workshop (with permission from GoodAI, the sister company of Keen Software, the developers of Space Engineers) that used the base-game blocks (no DLCs here).
-After anlyzing these spaceships for main characteristics, we found three main metrics we could optimize for: symmetry, spaceship length along the main axis, and volume.
+After analyzing these spaceships for main characteristics, we found three main metrics we could optimize for: symmetry, spaceship length along the main axis, and volume.
 And by "optimize", I mean getting close to the average value of each of the metrics for human-authored spaceships.

 Once we had metrics to optimize, it was easy to evolve spaceships by mutating the parameters of **some** of the atoms.

-Starting from a colelction of valid, simple spaceships, each spaceship was ranked on its fitness (aggregation of metrics), selected via fitness-proportional roulete-wheel selection, mutated the offsprings, and parents were kept as elites.
+Starting from a collection of valid, simple spaceships, each spaceship was ranked on its fitness (aggregation of metrics), selected via fitness-proportional roulette-wheel selection, mutated the offsprings, and parents were kept as elites.
 Iterate over 200 or so generations, and you get...
 Space noodles.

 But they're good looking space noodles.